harveyramer/harvey-ramer-blog/src/article/2020-04-10-making-an-even-more-useful-covid-19-tracker-with-node-js.md

 title: Making an Even-More-Useful COVID-19 Tracker with Node.js
 date: 2020-04-10T20:45:37.468Z
 author: Harvey Ramer
+social_quote: Imagine an artist transferring the clutter of her studio directly to the canvas.
+When we query an API or database, we often transfer that clutter to the user interface.
+There is a better way.
 description: >-
   Imagine an artist transferring the clutter of her studio directly to the canvas.
 When we query an API or database, we often transfer that clutter to the user interface.
 There is a better way.
 featuredpost: false
 featuredimage: /img/art_supplies_clutter_-unsplash-.jpg
 tags:
   - technology
 ---

+Imagine an artist transferring the clutter of her studio directly to the canvas.
+When we query an API or database, we often transfer that clutter to the user interface.
+There is a better way.

 In our previous tutorial, we [created a COVID-19 Tracker](https://www.harveyramer.com/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js/).
 The user interface was much like that cluttered artist studio.
 Rather than helping the user focus, we bombarded them with information.
 What can we do to make this information easier to digest?